5axes/Duplicate/README.md

 From one extruder to the others.

-V1.4   -> Add the possibility to duplicate Datas for extruder :
+V1.0.4   -> Add the possibility to duplicate Datas for extruder :
 - N°1
 - N°2
 - N°3

 ![Menu](./images/Menu.jpg)

+V1.0.6   -> If the Nozzles doesn't have the same diameter then Quality settings are not duplicate on the extruder settings :